 Vice President - Development

-Office: Middleton, Wisconsin
+Office: Middleton, WI

 Focus: Identifying development opportunities throughout the Great Lakes region, with a focus on historic preservation and brownfield redevelopment.
 Kevin plays a role in all phases of the development process from site selection through the construction process and also assists in Commonwealth’s asset management duties.